Bottom

 Solenoid Air Valve

-Also called gas solenoid valves, air valves, or pneumatic solenoid valves, they regulate air and gas flow with diaphragms and gas pressure.
-They can handle both regular pressures, like those for home heating and cooling, and extremely high pressures, like those for power tool operation.
+Also called gas solenoid valves, air valves, or pneumatic solenoid valves, they regulate air and gas flow with diaphragms and controlled air pressure.
+These valves are widely used in industrial automation, pneumatic tools, HVAC controls, and combustion systems.
+They can handle both standard pressures, such as those for home heating and cooling, and extremely high pressures, as required for industrial pneumatic machinery and process automation.

 Proportional Solenoid Valve